 Here are some of our favourite eateries along the Mourne Coastal Route:

 1. Carrick Cottage Café, Annalong

 This traditional Irish cottage café is set at the foot of the incredible Mourne Mountains, giving you panoramic views of the incredible scenery.
-The café offers both inside and outside seating, which gives you a front-row seat to the majestic landscape while you sip on some fresh coffee and tea.
+The café offers both indoor and outdoor seating, which gives you a front-row seat to the majestic landscape while you sip on some fresh coffee and tea.

 Walk-ins are more than welcome, and they also take reservations for larger groups (such as walking groups) and private functions.
-So, if you’re fresh-off the mountain with your walking group, head on in for a freshly baked scone, fresh cakes, soup, or even some delicious breakfast.
+So, if you’re fresh off the mountain, head on in for a freshly baked scone, fresh cakes, soup, or even some delicious breakfast.